krateoplatformops/frontend/docs/docs.md

 What is `.namespaces`?

-in the expression `.namespace` reference the result of an api called `namespaces`.
+In the expression `.namespace` reference the result of an api called `namespaces`.

-The Table widget has a field `spec.apiRef` that references a RESTAction by name (`cluster-namespaces`), the namespaces api is declared in the RESTAction's `spec.api` array
+The Table widget has a field `spec.apiRef` that references a RESTAction by name (`cluster-namespaces`), an `api` with name `namespaces` is declared in the RESTAction's `spec.api` array

 By this chain of references `Widget -> apiRef -> RESTAction -> api` widgetDataTemplate is able to refecence an api by name